 Why Product Descriptions are Important?

 • An engaging customer-focused conversation: Your customer wants — and needs — to be wooed.
-After all, they're taking a look at all of your competition.
-You can draw them in to stay by talking to them through the product description.
-The customer will feel they are important and they'll take a look at the photos as well as any other details you want to feature.
+After all, they're taking a look a tall of your competition.
+You can draw them in by talking to them through the product description.
+The customer will feel they are important, and they'll take a look at the photos as well as any other details you want to feature.

-• Reasons why they have to buy your product: A product description is, of course, where you really focus on showing your product's high points.
-Without the product description, they won't know just how multi-faceted your product is and they’ll be more likely to move on to someone else who does spell out what they want and need to know about their potential purpose.
-A picture may be worth a thousand words, but pairing with a photo with a great product description is going to be worth a whole lot more.
+• Reasons to buy your product: A product description is where you focus on showing your product's high points.
+Without the product description, customers won't know just how multi-faceted your product is.
+They'll be more likely to move on to another retailer who spells out what the customer wants and needs to know about their potential purpose.
+A picture may be worth at housand words, but pairing a photo with a great product description is going to be worth a whole lot more.

 • Product descriptions give you SEO options: Perhaps one of the best perks of product descriptions, and one of the core reasons they're important, is that you get to put SEO keywords into the title and the description itself.
-This will help customers find you and this, of course, translates to more sales and benefits.
+This will help customers find you and translate to moresales.

 • A chance to show your professionalism: If your friend is selling something online, they probably just have a photo with a few wordsabout the product listed.
 It looks amateur and can drive customers away.
-A product description is your opportunity to show the world that you are a true professional and that you take what you do seriously.
+A product description is your opportunity to show the world that you are a true professional and take what you do seriously.
 This will help customers remember you and come back when they want more.

-A lot of eCommerce stores put a lot of focus on photos and specs.
-These definitely have their role, but you also want to make sure that you are enticing customers to stay on your page by having an engaging and professional quality product description.
-Not only will they want to buy your product even more, you'll earn their respect as a professional eCommerce.
+A lot of eCommerce stores put a lot of focus on photosand specs.
+These definitely have their role, but you also want to entice customers to stay on your page by having an engaging and professional qualityproduct description.
+Not only will they want to buy your product, but you'll alsoearn their respect as a professional eCommerce store.
 This all translates to more attention and better sales.

-Now that you're convinced about the true power of a well-written product description, you can take a look at the tips and tricks to making your own product descriptions top notch.
-Here's what you'll want to keep in mind when writing or editing your descriptions.
+Now that you're convinced about the true power of awell-written product description, you can take a look at the tips and tricks tomaking your product descriptions top notch.
+Here's what you'll want to keep in mind when writing or editing your descriptions:

 • Speak to your customer: Don't just list the featuresof the product.
 Tell your customer about them.
-Use comfortable and engaging language like you're in the same room as them.
-This will sit better with them as well.
+Use comfortable and engaginglanguage like you're in the same room as them.
+This will sit better with the customer.

-• Focus on the long-term goal: It can be easy to over-sell your product.
-You too much inclusive language or get stuck somewhere else.
+• Focus on the long-term goal: It can be easy to oversellyour product.
 Writing product descriptions is an art and it can take time andexperience for you to get it right.
-If you find your descriptions still aren’t converting, take another crack at them.
-The traffic can often tell you what is working and what isn't.
-Tweak and refine until the traffic and conversion rates tell you the right story.
-Use those results to improve your others.
+If you find your descriptions still aren'tconverting, take another crack at them.
+The traffic can often tell you what isworking and what isn't.
+Tweak and refine until the traffic and conversion ratestell you the right story.
+Use those results to improve your other descriptions.

-Product descriptions will either compel your viewer to buy or they won't.
-While there is not a science to it, there is an art form to the best product description.
-By understanding their importance as well as taking a look at some of the most important features of a converting product description, you'll be able to make your own all the better.
-The better they are, the more sales you'll get.
-In this dog-eat-dog eCommerce world where you need to stand out, you can't ask for much more!
+Product descriptions will either compel your viewer tobuy, or they won't.
+While there is no science to it, there is art form towriting the best product descriptions.
+By understanding their importance aswell as taking a look at some of the essential features of a converting productdescription, you'll be able to make your own all the better.
+The better theyare, the more sales you'll get.
+In this dog-eat-dog eCommerce world where youneed to stand out, you can't ask for much more!